dtsulik/sys-playground/01-file-monitor/README.md

 ![Grafana dashboard](/01-file-monitor/doc/screens/grafana_05.jpg?raw=true "Grafana dashboard")
     * Press `Load` and then `Import`.
 Done.

+In case ansible fails to install.
+Here is brief description of how to do it manually.
 These 3 services do not come with RPM or DEB packaging and need to be installed directly.
 Download their binaries and place them in respecive folders.

 + [Filestats](https://github.com/michael-doubez/filestat_exporter/releases)